Scope and Contents

 4 linear feet

-This artificial collection is made up material that was formerly in curatorial hands regarding American works of art in the collection.
+This artificial collection is consists of material regarding American works of art in the museum collection.

 The material in this collection is arranged according to curatorial departments of American Art.
 They are divided into the series Painting and Sculpture, Decorative Art and Park Houses.
 Material is added to each series based on its descriptive value for works in the collection.
 Each folder carries related object TMS numbers in its "Notes" field.
 All material that does not correspond to works in the collection have been placed in the Various series.
 Within each series, folders are titled with the object first and ordered alphabetically.